Degrees and Certifications:

 As long as I can remember, I have loved connecting with people from other cultures.
 For instance, I was born in Hawaii and my middle name, Keola, is Hawaiian for "the right life."
 I treasure that name and the Hawaiian people!

-At age 4, my dad moved us from "paradise" to a desert farm in Washington State where we lived 20 years until after I completed my Bachelors Degree.
-Thrity percent that small Washington community was Latino.
-In fact, our nearest neighbors out in the country was the Garcia family.
+At age 4, my dad moved us from "paradise" to a desert farm in Washington State where we lived for 20 years until after I completed my Bachelors Degree.
+Thirty percent of that small Washington community was Latino.
+In fact, our nearest neighbor out in the country was the Garcia family.
 We would swap my grandma's "puffed wheat balls" (which we were tired of) for their mom's hand-made tortillas (a great new treat).
-Even so, it wasn't until my sophomore year in high school when I began to really learn Spanish.
+Even so, it wasn't until my sophomore year in high school that I began to really learn Spanish.
 While some of my friends quickly absorbed the language, it was very hard for me--I'm not a naturally gifted language learner--thus, I believe I can relate to my students who struggle.
 My high school Spanish teacher, Mrs. Carpenter, did inspire us all to learn and we came out loving and speaking Spanish!

-After high school, Spanish was never my primary career course but I kept it going all the time on the side: I took time-out from an American Studies Bachelors program to be a missionary for 2 years in Guatemala; picked up language teaching courses while completing a MA in American Studies at the University of Maryland at College Park; and along the way (while sometimes teaching ESOL, Social Studies and Spanish) have travelled to Spain and Puerto Rico, studied abroad twice in Mexic, and now explored a lot of South America.
+After high school, Spanish was never my primary career course but I kept it going all the time on the side: I took time-out from an American Studies Bachelors program to be a missionary for 2 years in Guatemala; picked up language teaching courses while completing a MA in American Studies at the University of Maryland at College Park; and along the way (while sometimes teaching ESOL, Social Studies and Spanish) have travelled to Spain and Puerto Rico, studied abroad twice in Mexico, and now explored a lot of South America.
 I have also had many chances to use Spanish in politics, law, community relations, the medical field, business, the media, and so on.

 I always tell the kids: I have a BA, MA and many other certificates, but learning Spanish has meant more to me, my career, and my life, than all the other programs combined.